Go-go

 Go-go is a subgenre of funk music with an emphasis on specific rhythmic patterns, and live audience call and response.

-Go-go was originated by African-American musicians in the Washington, D.C., during the mid-60s to late-70s.
+Go-go was originated by African-American musicians in Washington, D.C., during the mid-1960s to late-1970s.
 Go-go has limited popularity in other areas, but maintains a devoted audience in the Washington metropolitan area as a uniquely regional music style and was named the official music of Washington, D.C., in February 2020.

-Performers associated with the development of the style include Young Senators, Trouble Funk, Black Heat, and singer-guitarist Chuck Brown.
+Performers associated with the development of the style include Rare Essence, E.U., Trouble Funk, and singer-guitarist Chuck Brown.

 Modern artists like Charles "Shorty Corleone" Garris continue the go-go tradition in D.C.

 Description

 In technical terms, "go-go's essential beat is characterized by a five through four syncopated rhythm that is underscored prominently by the bass drum and snare drum, and the hi-hat... [and] is ornamented by the other percussion instruments, especially by the conga drums, rototoms, and hand-held cowbells."

 Unique to go-go is instrumentation with two standard congas and two junior congas, 8" and 9" wide and about half as tall as the standard congas, a size rare outside go-go.
 They were introduced to Rare Essence by Tyrone "Jungle Boogie" Williams in the early days when they couldn't afford full-sized congas and are ubiquitous ever since.
 Its name arises from the persistent percussive beat, but it incorporates elements of many other genres.